Avaiga/taipy-doc/docs/userman/gui/pages/builder.md

     The Page Builder API does support index values that are not Python identifiers or literals.

+!!! note "Lambdas as property values"
+    Using a lambda function as a property value simplifies the creation of dynamic user interfaces where elements change based on run-time information.
+This approach is particularly useful when you need to build loops or handle varying data.

+    For example, consider the following dictionary:
+    ```python
+    ages = {
+        "Albert": 58,
+        "Beatrix": 71,
+        "Cecilia": 23
+    }
+    ```
+    We want to generate a series of text elements displaying the name and age of each person in the list.
+A lambda function makes this straightforward:<br/>
+    ```python
+    for name in ages:
+        tgb.text(lambda ages: f"{name} is {ages.get(name)}")
+    ```
+    In this example, the lambda function accesses the *ages* dictionary from the state.
+The function dynamically creates text elements based on local variables, such as *name*, allowing to create the expected content.

 # Binding variables

 You can bind your application variables to a property value by setting the property to a string